gsknnft/QWormhole/README.md

 - `qwormhole.node` (libsocket backend, Linux/WSL only)

 TLS support for native mode mirrors the TypeScript transport when the libwebsockets backend is loaded.
 Provide the same `tls` object and the native client will load your PEM/DER blobs, enforce ALPN, and surface the TLS metadata in handshake tags.
 The legacy libsocket backend is plaintext-only; requesting TLS while it is active throws so you never unknowingly downgrade security.

+> **Server bindings:** the libwebsockets client path ships today; the native server wrapper exists but is still experimental (coverage hovers around 60% and no prebuilt `.node` is published yet).
+Until native parity lands, the TypeScript server remains the supported default.

 macOS runners always bypass the libsocket target; they will build the libwebsockets backend when toolchains are present and fall back to TS otherwise.
 On Linux/WSL you can still disable libsocket explicitly via `QWORMHOLE_BUILD_LIBSOCKET=0` if you only need libwebsockets.